techmatters/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context
 <!--
-Add any other context about the problem here.
+Add context about the problem.
 Include other URLs related to the problem that should also work correctly.
 If applicable, add screenshots.
 -->